-The Long Island Plastic Surgical Group is home to the Microsurgery and Hand Reconstruction Center of Excellence, and a number of our plastic and reconstructive surgeons have been actively involved in the field of microsurgery and hand reconstruction for many years, contributing to major medical publications and presentational seminars discussing the latest techniques.
-Among our LIPSG partners are recipients of prestigious Fellowships at leading hand surgery institutions, including the Christine Kleinert Hand Surgery Fellowship in Louisville, Kentucky and the Fellowship in Hand Surgery at Roosevelt Hospital Center in New York City.
+New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Group is home to the Microsurgery and Hand Reconstruction Center of Excellence, and a number of our plastic and reconstructive surgeons have been actively involved in the field of microsurgery and hand reconstruction for many years, contributing to major medical publications and presentational seminars discussing the latest techniques.
+Among our partners are recipients of prestigious Fellowships at leading hand surgery institutions, including the Christine Kleinert Hand Surgery Fellowship in Louisville, Kentucky and the Fellowship in Hand Surgery at Roosevelt Hospital Center in New York City.

-Contact LIPSG for details on microvascular surgery at our Long Island, New York practice.
+Contact us for details on microvascular surgery in NYC and Long Island.

 The Microvascular Surgery Procedure

 During microvascular surgery, surgeons use a microscope, specialized instruments, and small needles with fine sutures to repair blood vessels as small as three-to-five millimeters, allowing for the reattachment of amputated arms, hands, and fingers.